ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 How much do they agree or disagree.

+Contributors: Dedong Wang and ....
+Remya and Alexa happy to help

 ## Compare different statistical studies from the different missions

 THEMIS, CLUSTER, CREES, AMPTE, Arase, Van Allen Probes, Akabono, MMS, GEOS, GOES, etc.

+**This should be part of the observational review - not it's own seperate study** - make sure these are all included in the notes for the appropriate sections.

 ## Compare different EMIC wave identification methods
 Perhaps see if we can compare different identification methods

-Compare Andy, Remya, Claudia, and maybe Sigsbee (we need to ask her but they may already be doing this - so either hurry up or wait for their result).
+* for example Compare Andy, Remya, Claudia, and maybe Sigsbee (we need to ask her but they may already be doing this - so either hurry up or wait for their result).
+* Lauren may have a student who could use and look at this as well. (could we have a bunch of students or non-students to look at a specific period and see how much their data bases differ)

+Look at changing the thresholds in things like Bortink's model and how much that changes the false negatives and posititives and can ML help with identifying the right thresholds to use.
+Use the ML to identify false postitives  - so maybe we shouldn't use just one method use these two together.

+Use identification of bite outs in the particle data to state when there is an EMICs.
+* Do the bite outs last longer than the Wave?

 ## Compare stats from Van Allen, Arase, and CRRES